tuespetre/html-mvc/README.md

 ### 3. Bringing models and views together

 In addition to the `view` and `formview` attributes, there are also `model` and `formmodel` attributes for navigation/submission elements.
 When they are detected, HTML will first try to relocate and restructure the view as usual, but it will also request a `mime/multipart` response from the server at the target URL, to which the server should respond with a multipart message where each part has a `Content-Type` header of `application/json;model={model-name-here}` (yes, that is valid, it's a MIME type extension parameter.)
 One of the parts should match the `model` name specified on the element; if not, or if the message is not successful or of the wrong type, navigation or submission will proceed as normal (except in the case of a form POST, where you wouldn't want to submit twice.)

-## Enough words, see the demo app

-Demo app with ASP.NET 5 coming soon.